paesibassi/GetCleanDataProject/CodeBook.md

 ## R script and data manipulation
 ### run_analysis.R:
-This script will download and unpack the data folder (if it doesn't exist already), then will select the relevant columns and perform the requested aggregations, exporting the resulting X_summary.txt dataset file.
+The script will download and unzip the data folder (if it doesn't exist already), then will select the relevant columns (only `mean()` and `std()`) and finally perform the requested aggregations, exporting the results into space delimited `X_summary.txt`.
-Hereby the processing steps:
+Hereby the steps of the code in the script:

 0. download file and unzip in local folder, then import the fixed width files (using readr package, MUCH faster)
-1. merge the datasets (using data.table functions for faster performance), then extract and filter column names (features)
+1. merge the datasets (using data.table functions for faster performance), then extract and filter column names
-2. select only mean() and std() columns into a new data.table
+2. select only columns containing `mean()` and `std()` into a new data.table
 3. add activity names to labels
 4. clean descriptive column names
 5. calculate the mean for each variable for each activity and each subject
-6. export resulting data.table to X_summary.txt
+6. export resulting data.table to `X_summary.txt`

+## Output dataset `X_summary.txt`
+Exported resulting dataset (wide format, one variable per column):
+- 68 columns = 1 activity label + 1 subject id + 66 features
+- 180 rows = 6 activities by 30 subjects
+Space separated values format.

 ## Variable Descriptions